 Thank you for your interest in contributing to The Cove.
-Our website offers a unique space where anyone within Defence can contribute to Professional Military Education.
+Our website offers a unique space where anyone within Defence can contribute to Professional Military Education (PME).
 You do not need supervisor or chain-of-command approval.
-We welcome submissions from all ranks and services, APS, Defence industry and foreign military partners.
+We welcome submissions from all ranks and services, Australian Public Service, Defence industry, and foreign military partners.
 We appreciate your effort to share your reflections and critique related to the profession of arms.
 Your ideas have the potential to influence others and make valuable change.

 Follow these guidelines to assist your submission through our publication process.